 Businesses have been doing this for years—tracking your moves across their websites and social media to encourage that final click to buy.
 However, while we can learn from their tactics, we must also remember that we, as charities, are entrusted with being ambassadors of our brands and stewards of our donors.

 We must use and apply this technology differently than our favorite airline or online store.
 While using these tools can no doubt make our programs more efficient and effective, it’s critical that we use them in a smart, tactful and appropriate way.

 A softer approach, or less intrusive tactics, falls more in line with online donor engagement for nonprofits.
-Perhaps you’re giving those “anonymous” prospective donors a reason to engage with you and ask more?
-Maybe it’s as simple as sharing a tip or a highlight from a donor or student story?
+Perhaps you’re giving those “anonymous” prospective donors a reason to engage with you and ask more questions.
+Maybe it’s as simple as sharing a tip or a highlight from a donor or student story.
 Whatever it is, it needs to be personal, relevant and focused.